"

 Engaging Oedipal blindness

 Readers are also invited to explore the tension between familial authority and political authority.
-How is the separation of personal and political proposed and contested?
-Does the play, Oedipus the King, offer a solution to the problems it’s raising?
-If not, what’s the value of tragic experience?
+How is the separation of the personal and the political proposed and contested?
+Does the play, Oedipus the King, offer a solution to the problems it raises?
+If not, what is the value of tragic experience?

-In the story of Antigone, the daughter of Oedipus, political theory found its paradigmatic scene of resistance.
+In the story of Antigone (who is the daughter of Oedipus), political theory found its paradigmatic scene of resistance.
 Antigone refuses the injunction of the King, which forbids the burial ritual for her brother.
 A listless, unrelenting, and outspoken Antigone goes ahead and completes the necessary funerary steps demanded by the custom.
 This defiant act is punished by King Creon with Antigone’s burial while she is alive.
-In this powerful, tragic unfolding, one of the founding stories of conflict between family and state, the limits of political power, the possibility of cultural transformation, and the questions of divided loyalty are posed.
+This powerful, tragic unfolding constitutes one of the founding stories of Western political thought.
+It poses enduring questions about the conflict between family and state, the limits of political power, the possibility of cultural transformation, and the questions of divided loyalty.

 2. Antigone’s Claim: Kinship Between Life and Death, Judith Butler